We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Five workers were constructing a chain-link fence in front of a house, directly below a 7,200-volt energized power line.

-Image of contact with overhead power line
+Image of worker making contact with overhead power line

 As they prepared to install 21-foot sections of metal top rail on the fence, one of the workers picked up a section of rail and held it up vertically.
 The rail contacted the 7,200-volt line, and the worker was electrocuted.
 Following inspection, OSHA determined that the employee who was killed never received any safety training from his employer and no specific instruction on how to avoid the hazards associated with overhead power lines.